ShaiModingGit/SearchWindow/README.md

 ## Release Notes
+### 0.7.9
+- fixed sort algo
+- fix Outdated Packages and audit fix

 ### 0.7.7
 - Added new bold font on found results

 ### 0.7.5
-- Fix "orderby" by better show resualts on how close it is to the prefix then by alphabet
+- Fix "order-by" by better show results on how close it is to the prefix then by alphabet

 ### 0.7.1
 - Some notes fix